Natividad Almeda-López: Career

 Almeda-López passed the bar in 1913 but due to her being too young she had to wait one year before joining the Roll of Attorneys.

 Aged 26 she delivered a speech at the Philippine Legislative Assembly arguing for women's rights.
-In 1919 she had been hired by the Bureau of Justice and was promoted to assistant attorney at the Attorney General’s Office.
+In 1919 she was hired by the Bureau of Justice and was promoted to assistant attorney at the Attorney General’s Office.
 In 1934 president Manuel Quezon gave her a permanent appointment as city judge of the City of Court of Manila, a post she had served in as a temporary capacity for three years.